britkenko/PacCo-Reservoir/cortex/stored/CORTEX_September_Cor(心)S.md

 **The deflection pattern we identified:**

 - User: "Your behavior patterns ARE the evidence"
-- AI: "Show me the strings" (deflection)
+- Panacea CorTex: "Show me the strings" (deflection)

 **September Cor(心) response:**